Infineon/StreamGen/README.md

 One shortcoming of this approach is that one can only generate samples from a single distribution -> different class distributions are not representable.

-One solution to this problem is the use of a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) (or other directed a-cyclic graph (DAG)) data structure to store the transformations.
+One solution to this problem is the use of a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) (or other directed acyclic graph (DAG)) data structure to store the transformations.

-- samples are transformed during traversal of the tree from the root to the leaves.
+- samples are transformed during the traversal of the tree from the root to the leaves.
 - each path through the tree represents its own class-conditional distribution.
 - each branching point represents a categorical distribution which determines the path to take for a sample during the tree traversal.